raineorshine/npm-check-updates/README.md

 Filters out upgrades based on a user provided function.

+`filterResults` runs _after_ new versions are fetched, in contrast to `filter` and `filterVersion`, which run _before_.
+This allows you to filter out upgrades with `filterResults` based on how the version has changed (e.g. a major version change).

 Only available in .ncurc.js or when importing npm-check-updates as a module.

 ```js